In this article, you will learn the important factors in flow measurement which are quite useful for learning the basics of instrumentation.

 The range of β values is restricted to between 0.2 and up to 0.7 max. for accuracy and linearity in flow measurement.

-At low flow rate, the coloured water shows an even and with little diffusion in the surrounding stream.
-When a similar jet is released in a high velocity stream, the diffusion is almost immediate and uniform across the section.
+At a low flow rate, the colored water shows an even and with little diffusion in the surrounding stream.
+When a similar jet is released in a high-velocity stream, the diffusion is almost immediate and uniform across the section.